nus-cs2103-AY2223S1/ip/docs/README.md

 💡 `[X]` indicates a completed task

 ### Unmarking a task: `unmark`
-Unmark a task in the list as incompleted.<br>
+Marks a task in the list as not done.<br>
 Format: `unmark {index}`
 Example: `unmark 1` unmark the task at index 1 of the list <br>
 Expected outcome: